 Disclaimer: I am not an expert in mental health, this post is based purely on my experience.
-Trigger warning due to the discussion of self-harm.

 Self-harm is a very serious topic and one that shouldn’t be taken lightly.
 If a loved one tells you they self-harm, it can be hard to know what to say.
 If you are reading this and are supporting someone, I know you are trying your best and we appreciate you ❤ I thought it would be a good idea to share things you shouldn’t say to someone who self-harms.

 “If you don’t stop, I won’t be your friend”

 In my experience, I’ve always felt guilting and shameful for self-harming.
 By giving an ultimatum, it will make the whole situation a lot worse.
 Maybe their first instinct is to panic, but if someone said this to me I would feel so embarrassed.

 A lot of people will relapse, by giving this ‘challenge’, it will cause more guilt when they relapse.
 I sometimes used self-harm as a punishment for whatever so saying this can give such a negative effect.
 I would wish that I never told them and probably wouldn’t open up again.

 This is similar to ‘just eat’ which I mentioned in 6 things you shouldn’t say to someone with an eating disorder.
 If it were that simple, we would have already done it.
 It is likely that they have tried and failed to stop.
 I tried so many distraction techniques but could never really find one that would work.
 At the moment, surrounding myself with friends and having a good time stops me.
 Though those moments can be rare.